Lady Rebecca Staunton

-Lady Rebecca Staunton Gooch (1685 – February 1775), also referred to as "Lady Gooch" and "Dame Rebecca Gooch" was an English noblewoman and wife of Sir William Gooch, who served as Colonial Governor of Virginia from 1727 to 1749.
+Lady Rebecca Staunton Gooch (1685 – February 1775), also referred to as "Lady Gooch" and "Dame Rebecca Gooch", was an English noblewoman and wife of Sir William Gooch, the Colonial Governor of Virginia from 1727 to 1749.
 The city of Staunton, Virginia is named after her, as well as a daylily flower, which is named "Lady Rebecca Staunton" in her honor.

 Biography

 Lady Staunton was born in 1685 in Hampton, London, the daughter of Robert Staunton, a squire.

 In 1714 she married Sir William and moved with him to the Governor's Palace in Williamsburg, Virginia when he became Colonial Governor in 1727.
 While in Williamsburg, she served as mistress of a large plantation, directing the activities of the household and social engagements.

 As an early "first lady" of Colonial Virginia, Lady Staunton has been described as a "woman of queenly graces of mind and heart."

 Lady Staunton and her husband had one son, Major William Gooch, (b.
-1716); he died in Virginia in 1742 aged of 26 from the "Bloody Flux."
+1716); he died in Virginia in 1742 aged 26 from the "Bloody Flux."

 In 1749 they moved to the Benacre Hall estate in Suffolk, where Lady Staunton lived until her death in 1775.